mdavis-xyz/mdavis.xyz/pages/paragraphiser/content.md

 > <p>Beep boop, I'm a bot.</p>
 >
 > <p>It seems you've posted a huge wall of text.
-This is a bit daunting for users browsing reddit, so they're unlikely to read the whole thing.</p>
+This is a bit daunting for users browsing Reddit, so they're unlikely to read the whole thing.</p>
 >
-> <p>It's ok to write a lot if you've got a lot to say.
+> <p>It's OK to write a lot if you've got a lot to say.
 But perhaps you could insert some empty lines into your post, to break it into smaller, more palatable paragraphs?</p>

 I choose the "Beep boop" part very deliberately.
 By making my bot appear cuter, people are [less likely](https://theoatmeal.com/static/blog_google_self_driving_car.html) to respond negatively if it fails.